 (Nairobi) On 4 July 2018, Kenyan MPs revived the Parliamentary Caucus on Evidence-Informed Oversight and Decision-Making (PC-EIDM), whose purpose is to champion, promote and enable increased use of evidence in debates and decision-making in the Kenyan Parliament.
 The Caucus, launched in 2015 by the previous Parliament, was institutionalised in Parliament’s Research Services (PRS) Unit to ensure that successive parliaments revive and implement the mandate of the Caucus during their tenure.

-The overarching goal of the Caucus is to inculcate and facilitate a culture of evidence use in the performance of the functions of Parliament of oversight, legislation and representation.
+The overarching goal of the Caucus is to inculcate and facilitate a culture of evidence use in the performance of the functions of Parliament of oversight, legislation, and representation.

 Speaking at the start of the event, the new Chair of the Caucus, Hon.
-(Dr) Makali Mulu, said that “although data and statistics are at the heart of the work of Parliament, many people don’t like data that much.
+(Dr) Makali Mulu said that “although data and statistics are at the heart of the work of Parliament, many people don’t like data that much.
 We have spent the last four months mobilising the right MPs who understand and appreciate evidence to join the Caucus so that they can champion the use of data in the work of committees and in house debate.”

 The Caucus has 13 members in the National Assembly, and the Chair noted that they are still engaging the Senate to get Senators on board.

 Emphasizing the importance of evidence in Parliament, the Chair said, “yesterday we were in Parliament debating the county retirement benefits bills, but no one mentioned the numbers of staff in the county governments who are to benefit from this bill.
-How can we have robust debate without these numbers?” he asked.
+How can we have a robust debate without these numbers?” he asked.

 He challenged the PRS and development partners to organise a session for MPs on the readily available data sources from government agencies and elsewhere where they can easily get important statistics and data to enable rich debate in Parliament.